nus-cs2113-AY2223S2/ip/README.md

    and `[ ]` means that this task is not done yet.
 If the task was already done, it is indicated like `[X]`.

-2. `deadline` : You can register deadline task by typing `deadline {description of the deadline} \by {due date}` and press the enter key.
-Then, you will see the resulting message like below.
+2. `deadline` : You can register deadline task by typing `deadline {description of the deadline} \by {due date}`.
+   You will see the resulting message like below after pres the `Enter` key.
    ```
    deadline paper submission /by 2023-03-08
       ____________________________________________________________